MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ### Deployment of site
 - In the GitHub repository, select the Settings tab
-- Select the the Pages tab from the left hand menu
+- Select the Pages tab from the left hand menu
 - Under the branch section select 'main' branch.
 This will display a message to indicate deployment if completed successfully
 - Any subsequent changes to the project will take effect on the live page
 - A live link to the functional site can be found here [View the live project here](https://mattuw4.github.io/Gather-Round-Board-Game-Cafe/)